Ankur-Deka/Create_Dataset/README.md

 # Create_Dataset
-Generic Module for Creating Image Dataset\n
+Generic Module for Creating Image Dataset

 Can split  given image into smaller images and perform data augmentation

 Supports: